Aliases for NRXN1 Gene

 NRXN1 (Neurexin 1) is a Protein Coding gene.
-Diseases associated with NRXN1 include Chromosome 2P16.3 Deletion Syndrome and Pitt-Hopkins-Like Syndrome 2.
-Among its related pathways are MET promotes cell motility and Cell adhesion molecules (CAMs).
+Diseases associated with NRXN1 include Pitt-Hopkins-Like Syndrome 2 and Chromosome 2P16.3 Deletion Syndrome.
+Among its related pathways are Protein-protein interactions at synapses and Degradation of the extracellular matrix.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is NRXN3.

 UniProtKB/Swiss-Prot Summary for NRXN1 Gene